akmaltaufik123/AkmalGPT-Series/README.md

 ## Project Summary

-AkmalGPT-Series consists of six AI agents (AkmalGPT, AkmalGPT2 to AkmalGPT6), each experimenting with different LLMs and prompts.
+AkmalGPT-Series consists of seven AI agents (AkmalGPT, AkmalGPT2, AkmalGPT3, AkmalGPT4, AkmalGPT5, AkmalGPT6 & Akmal AI), each experimenting with different LLMs and prompts.
 The entire series runs on a smartphone using Termux, simulating real-world AI integration under extreme resource constraints.

 ---